 Tony stopped by my room in the admin hallway.
 He said he wanted to help.
 I guess this is his way of saying he is sorry for being mad at me.

 It’s been a long night.
-Tony, Matt, Jonas and I (under the cover of darkness) went to the Central campus.
-There was a lot of activity even at the hour that we were snooping.
+Me, Tony, Matt, and Jonas (under the cover of darkness) went to the Bobcat campus.
+There was a lot of activity even at the hour that we were sneaking around.
 The guards seem to all be visible.
-No need to hide, the size of these people would keep most people away.
+No need to hide.
+The size of these guys would keep most people away.
 Of course, we don’t know exactly what is going on inside.
 We snuck around the entire campus.
-No one seemed to be guarding the east end backside of the building.
+No one seemed to be guarding the east end back side of the building.
 The door was even unlocked.
 We went inside.
 The classrooms in this hallway were all locked and empty.
 At least the rooms we peaked into were empty.
 Things seemed a little too easy.
 Feeling uncomfortable with the ease that we entered we decided to quietly leave.
 Ok, we can get in.
-Which means we should be able to get information to each other?
-The next step is to get someone into the Bobcat gang.
+Which means we should be able to get information out.
+The next step is to actually get someone into the Bobcat tribe.

-I held a meeting with the community leaders of the larger gangs that are allies with Bear Country.
+Held a meeting with the community leaders of the larger tribes that are allies with Bear Country.
 I love community meetings.
-No, actually, I don’t but sometimes they are a necessity.
+No, actually I don’t but sometimes they are a necessity.
 I am not a very good diplomat.
 I have trouble hiding my emotions.
 I always turn a bright shade of red when I get flustered.
 What I hate the most is that these meetings always end up loud and noisy.
 Getting everyone to agree is always a challenge but I think we have a workable plan.
-All the gang leaders have agreed that getting someone inside the Bobcat campus is a necessity.
+All the tribe leaders have agreed that getting someone inside the Bobcat campus is a necessity.
 Bear Country will have to get someone inside but first we have to find out what kind of security the Hulk has in place so that we can get information out once we are inside.

 Tony went back to what ever it was he was working on and I left the room.
 I said I really was sorry.

 Tony is still avoiding me.
 He won’t look at me.
 He won’t talk to me.
-He will not enter if I am in a room.
+He won’t enter a room that I am in.
 I wish I knew what to say.
 I have tried to apologize.
 I have never seen him this angry with anyone before.
 I don’t know what to do.
-The cold shoulder he is giving me is breaking my heart.
-I keep hoping that Runt will walk thru the front door.
+This cold shoulder he is giving me is breaking my heart.
+I keep hoping that Scat will walk thru the front door.

 I heard Lisa practicing her guitar this morning and singing.
 She has such a beautiful voice.
 She usually tries to sing happy songs but sometimes you can hear a little sadness in her voice.
 She keeps the sad songs to herself.
 No one bothers her when she goes to the roof to sing and play.
 I am not sure if she knows that we can still hear her up there.
 It’s her place of solitude, so we leave her alone.